NOOXY-research/NoService/readme.md

 ``` sh
 npm install express multer --save
 ```
-NOOXY Http Service provide you file upload, oauth and contain control intergrated with NoService.
+NOOXY Http Service provide you file upload, oauth and contain control integrated with NoService.
 If you don't use NoContent service there is no need to install additional packages.

 ## Document Overview
 1. Orientation